AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module6/ex1.md

 ![ACOP](./images/hover.png)

-Click on the **View** icon.
+Click on the **View Payload** icon.
 You'll now see an example of the expected payload.

 ![ACOP](./images/fullpayload.png)